changminbark/changminbark.github.io/README.md

 # Credits

-This portfolio is based on the Jekyll "Forty" theme made by [HTML5 UP](https://html5up.net/), which was integrated into jekyll by Andrew Banchich.
+This portfolio is an adaptation of the Jekyll "Forty" theme made by [HTML5 UP](https://html5up.net/), which was integrated into jekyll by Andrew Banchich.

 For full credits and the original README from HTML5 UP, please click on this [link](https://github.com/andrewbanchich/forty-jekyll-theme).